 The U.S. Navy has not fought a major naval conflict in over seventy years yet must now grapple with difficult choices as it considers how to adapt to meet the growing budgetary constraints and the new challenges of modern naval warfare.
 While understandably controversial, Hammes’ proposal merits real consideration by the Navy’s uniformed and civilian leadership and is, if nothing else, representative of the type of innovative thinking necessary to help preserve American naval dominance in the decades to come.

-Matt Reisener is the assistant to the president at the Center for the National Interest.
+Matt Reisener is the chief of staff at the Center for the National Interest.
 This originally appeared earlier this year.

 Image: U.S. Navy Flickr.